Luis Bracamontes: Responses

 The shooting came to national attention in debates over the Obama administration's policies on immigration in the fall of 2014.
-The shootings came to national attention again when President Trump invited Jessica Davis and Susan Oliver, the widows of slain officers Detective Michael Davis and Deputy Sheriff Danny Oliver, to attend his first address to a joint session of Congress on 28 February 2017.
+The shootings came to national attention again when President Trump invited Jessica Davis and Susan Oliver, the widows of slain officers Detective Michael Davis and Deputy Sheriff Danny Oliver, to attend his first address to a joint session of Congress on February 28, 2017.

 Trump administration advertisement

 Approximately one week before the 2018 midterm elections, the Trump administration ran an advertising that linked Bracamontes to Democrats, accusing Democrats of letting Bracamontes and other dangerous, undocumented immigrants into the United States.
 The ad drew widespread and bipartisan condemnation and was compared to the infamous Willie Horton ad during the 1988 presidential campaign.
 Republican Senator Jeff Flake said the ad was "a new low in campaigning" and "sickening", Republican Ohio Governor John Kasich said "all Americans should reject this ad and its motives" and Representative Carlos Curbelo condemned the ad as part of a "a divide-and-conquer strategy".

-Fact-checkers at PolitiFact, The Washington Post and The Sacramento Bee found that the assertions "Democrats let him (cop killer Luis Bracamontes) into our country" and "Democrats let him stay" were false.
+Fact-checkers at PolitiFact, The Washington Post and The Sacramento Bee found that the assertions "Democrats let him (Luis Bracamontes) into our country" and "Democrats let him stay" were false.
 CNN refused to air the ad, describing it as a "racist anti-immigration commercial".
-NBC and Fox News aired the ad, but later said they would not air it.
-Facebook pulled the ad from its platform, saying it violated community standards.
+NBC and Fox News aired the ad, but later said they would not air it again.
+Facebook pulled the ad from its platform, saying it violated their community standards.